Heyimlulu/Discord-About-Me-Customisation/README.md

 # Important

-It feels empty here, we need contributors :) You can simply create pull requests.
+It feels empty here, we need contributors :) You can simply fork this project or create pull requests here.

 # Contribution guidelines